Our Mission

 WHAT IS ESD?

-Empowerment self-defense teaches practical skills to those targeted for gender-based violence – primarily women and LGBTQ+ people.
-The skills work for avoiding, interrupting, responding to, and healing from the effects of interpersonal violence.
+Empowerment self-defense teaches practical skills to those targeted for gender-based violence – primarily women and LGBTQIA+ people.
+The skills work for avoiding, interrupting, responding to, and healing from interpersonal violence.

 We teach those skills in the context of rape culture, addressing the physical, mental, emotional, spiritual, and socio-cultural components of standing up for yourself and others.